dushbar/SVM-analysis-on-toy-and-breast-cancer-data/README.md

 ## Motivation

-SVMs are classical, robust classifiers useful for structured/tabular datasets and small–medium sized real-world problems.
+SVMs are classical, robust classifiers useful for structured/tabular datasets and small or medium sized real-world problems.
 This project aims to:

 - Visualize how SVM kernels behave